Adult Protective Services

 Since 1985, the State of Indiana has required people who are aware of adult endangerment to report it to authorities.
 APS investigates reports of Adult endangerment which is defined by Indiana code: 12-10-3-2.

-An adult may be endangered if he/she/they is: 18 years of age or older and unable to protect themselves due to being mentally or physically disabled to the point of which they cannot direct their own care AND is being battered, neglected, exploited, or is self-neglecting.
+An adult may be endangered if he/she/they are: 18 years of age or older and unable to protect themselves due to being mentally or physically disabled to the point of which they cannot direct their own care AND is being battered, neglected, exploited, or is self-neglecting.

 Signs of Endangerment/Neglect